-Learn everything about Chateau Canon La Gaffeliere St. Emilion, Premier Grand Cru Classe B with wine tasting notes and wine with food pairing tips.
-Learn all the best vintages, a history of the property and information on their vineyards and winemaking.
+Learn everything about Chateau Canon La Gaffeliere St. Emilion, Premier Grand Cru Classe B with wine tasting notes, and wine with food pairing tips.
+Learn all the best vintages, the history of the property, and information on their vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Canon La Gaffeliere History, Overview

 Chateau Canon La Gaffeliere started out life with two separate names.
-It was at one time known as Canon Boitrd and La Gaffeliere-Boitard.
+It was at one time known as Canon Boitard and La Gaffeliere-Boitard.
 This was back in the 19th century.
-In time, the double naming was made easier.
+In time, double naming was made easier for consumers.
 The solution was to combine the names, which created the moniker we know today as Chateau Canon La Gaffeliere.